Jacob Hickman, Assistant Professor

 - American Anthropological Association

-- Jacob Randall Hickman (2014).
+- Hickman, J. (2014).
 Ancestral Personhood and Moral Justification.
-Anthropological Theory.
+In Anthropological Theory.
+Sage Publications.

-- Jacob Randall Hickman (2003).
+- Hickman, J. (2003).
 Inverse Typology and Ethnic Identity: An Analysis of Inverse Image Theory in Two Guatemalan Communities.
-The Journal of the Utah Academy of Sciences, Arts, and Letters.
+In The Journal of the Utah Academy of Sciences, Arts, and Letters (pp. 153-172).